elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

 * "The appropriate machine-actionable format may vary by type of data - so, for example, machine-actionable formats for geographic data may differ from those for tabular data.", [Open Data Handbook](https://opendatahandbook.org/glossary/en/terms/machine-readable/).
 For instance, [GML](https://en.wikipedia.org/wiki/Geography_Markup_Language) is one of the appropriate format for geographical information.

 * Machine-actionable/readable formats are typically difficult to read by humans.
 Human-readable data is "in a format that can be conveniently read by a human.
-Some human-readable formats, such as PDF, are not machine-readable as they are not structured data, i.e. the representation of the data on disk does not represent the actual relationships present in the data.", [Open Data Handbook](https://opendatahandbook.org/glossary/en/terms/human-readable/).
+Some human-readable formats, such as [PDF](https://opendatahandbook.org/glossary/en/terms/pdf/), are not [machine-readable](https://opendatahandbook.org/glossary/en/terms/machine-readable/) as they are not [structured data](https://opendatahandbook.org/glossary/en/terms/structured-data/), i.e. the representation of the data on disk does not represent the actual relationships present in the data.", [Open Data Handbook](https://opendatahandbook.org/glossary/en/terms/human-readable/).
   * For instance, have you ever tried to extract or copy-paste a table from a PDF into a spreadsheet?
 It is usually very difficult and sometimes even impossible.
 This is a practical example of why PDF is not easy to read by machines, but it is very easy to read by humans.
 This occurs because the content in a PDF is described as “characters painted or drawn on a space”.
 So text is not text and tables are not tables for a PDF.
 They are just characters on the page space.
   * Tabular data in CSV file can be quite easy to read by humans, unless the table is very very big.
 A file in CSV format can be read by machines since it is structured in records (lines) and fields (columns) separated by comma, that is as a table.
 So, the computer reads whatever information stored as CSV in this tabular format.

 ### Solutions
 For RDM in Life Sciences, machine-actionable metadata and data should:
+* Be structured data: "data where the structural relation between elements is explicit in the way the data is stored on a computer disk.", [Open Data Handbook](https://opendatahandbook.org/glossary/en/terms/structured-data/).
-* Be in a structured format.
-For instance, JSON, XML, etc for text files; certain formats for e.g. images that include structured (meta)data in a structured format.
+* Be in a format that allows "many types of structure to be represtented.", [Open Data Handbook](https://opendatahandbook.org/glossary/en/terms/structured-data/).
+For instance, JSON and XML for text files; certain formats for e.g. images that include structured (meta)data in a structured format.
+  * Common formats such as XML and JSON contribute to [syntactic interoperability](https://en.wikipedia.org/wiki/Interoperability) between machines.
+* Be interpreted by computer systems unambiguously.
+The meaning (semantic) of the (meta)data should be unique and shared among computer systems.
+  * Syntaxes such as JSON-LD and RDF/XML contribute to [semantic interoperability](https://en.wikipedia.org/wiki/Semantic_interoperability#Semantic_as_a_function_of_syntactic_interoperability).
 * Not be in PDF format (scanned images of lab books, tables, articles or papers in .pdf)
 * Not be in plain text (.txt) nor Word documents (.docx) formats (e.g. README.txt file).